AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 ## Mobile sensor based on ESP32 controller for PM, NO2-gas and temp readings, using a LE-BT connection to Geotab Go7 telematic device and the MyGeotab cloud environment

 See separate Readme inside ESP32 folder
+See this [article](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use) to learn more about downloading libraries on the ARDUINO

 ## Hooking up the sensors
 ### BME280